jen6one9/that-team-profile-generator/README.md

 ## Description
-This project seeks to create a command line application that allows user input using the inquirer package to dynamically generate a web page that displays a team's basic info for quick access to their emails and GitHub profiles.
+This project seeks to create a command line application that allows user input to dynamically generate a web page that displays pertinent team info in an org chart like format.

+## User Story
+As a manager
+I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles

 ## Table of Contents
 1. [Installation](#installation)